Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

 ## Dependency Injection

+DI lets the code to be loosely coupled.
 DI is a technique in software development to let one module/class/struct (scope) use the code that comes from another scope.
 In Swift, there are 3 types of dependency injection techniques.

 1. Constructor Injection
    In class or struct, there is an uninitialized dependency.
 Passing a new object (as a dependency) into a constructor lets the class/struct use the dependency for their operations.
 This is the best practice for DI in Swift because the rest of the code does not have to worry about not having the dependency.
 Downside of this DI is that it takes extra memory even if the operation might not need the dependency.